doa379/cwm2/README.md

 # cwm2
 cwm2 X11 WM

 Next-gen *nix WM.

+A new project formulated from scratch written in modern C for purity.
 This project has no relation to cwm.
-It is a new project formulated from scratch written in modern C for purity.
-No BS abstraction, no BS OO.
-Cuts to the chase.
-Interfaces directly with Xlib.
-Correct, fast, lightweight.
+There is no reason why you cannot have a safe system written in C. The main abstraction is memory abstraction.
+Implemented using AI (Actual Intelligence) as opposed to Fake or Artificial Intelligence.

 Build prerequisites/deps:

-BSD Make (bmake)
+BSD Make (bmake), libX11, libXinerama, dbus-1
-libX11 (dev, devel)
-libXinerama (dev, devel)
-dbus-1 (dev, devel)

 Target(s): BSD UNIX, Linux